-Tiger Woods taken to hospital after California car crash
+Tiger Woods suffers leg injuries after California car crash

-LOS ANGELES (AP) - Golf star Tiger Woods was injured Tuesday in a vehicle rollover in Los Angeles County, authorities said.
+LOS ANGELES (AP) - Golf star Tiger Woods suffered leg injuries Tuesday in a vehicle rollover in the Los Angeles area and is undergoing surgery, authorities and his manager said.
+His condition isn’t yet clear.

 Woods had to be extricated from the vehicle with the “jaws of life” tools, the Los Angeles County Sheriff’s Department said in a statement.
+No other cars were involved in the wreck that injured the golfer.

-Woods was taken to the hospital with unspecified injuries.
+Woods was taken to the hospital by ambulance.
 The vehicle sustained major damage, the sheriff’s department said.

+“Tiger Woods was in a single-car accident this morning in California where he suffered multiple leg injuries,” his manager, Mark Steinberg, said.
+He is currently in surgery and we thank you for your privacy and support.”

 A KABC-TV helicopter over the scene of Woods’ accident showed a car on its side with the front end heavily damaged.
 Air bags appeared to be deployed.
 The wreckage appeared to be just off the side of a road on a hillside.